 The correct spacing for this plant depends on how you are planning to use it.
 For small hedges, space plants 2 to 3 feet apart and for larger hedges space them 4 to 5 feet apart.
 Individual plants placed as specimens should have sufficient room to grow, so if you are not planning to prune regularly, plant at least 6 feet from buildings and hedges.
 Do not plant in front of low windows.
 When planting a low hedge with closer plant spacing, it is easier and better to dig a trench and then line the plants along it.
 Make sure all the plants are evenly placed so that your hedge will be neat and uniformly dense.

-If you are growing a hedge begin clipping in the first season to get the densest hedge possible.
+If you are growing Variegated Privets as a hedge, begin clipping in the first season to get the densest hedge possible.
 Clip the sides and the top once or twice a year to keep the growth dense, or more often if required.
 Always keep the top of your hedge narrower than the bottom, so that the foliage remains right to the ground.
 If any stems with plain-green leaves should appear, cut them out completely at the branch they originate from.

 To develop a tree form with Variegated Privet, remove the lower branches as the tree grows, cutting them close to the trunk.
 Remove any shoots that may grow from the trunk while the tree is still young.
 You can develop a single central trunk or two or three attractive stems supporting the top.

+Because of its special variegated leaves, this plant must be produced the correct way to preserve that unique feature.
+Our plants are produced correctly by rooting stem pieces selected for their attractive leaf-markings and carefully grown into good-sized plants.
+Beware of cheaper seedling plants, which will often be plain-green in color and lack the special features of this tough specimen.
 Our Variegated Privets are true to the correct form and will be ideally suited to your purpose.
-We are constantly receiving new stock so that our customers get the best quality plants possible, but that can mean that with this amazingly popular plant that supplies are limited.
+We are constantly receiving new stock to ensure customers get the best quality plants possible, but that means supplies are often limited.
 Order now so that you avoid the risk of being disappointed.